nrfconnect/sdk-nrf/samples/bluetooth/mesh/sensor_client/README.rst

 The model handling is implemented in :file:`src/model_handler.c`.
 A :c:struct:`k_work_delayable` item is submitted recursively to periodically request sensor data.

-Requirements
-************

-The sample supports the following development kits:

-.. table-from-rows:: /includes/sample_board_rows.txt
-   :header: heading
-   :sample-yaml-rows:

-The sample also requires a smartphone with Nordic Semiconductor's nRF Mesh mobile app installed in one of the following versions:

-* `nRF Mesh mobile app for Android`_
-* `nRF Mesh mobile app for iOS`_

-Additionally, the sample requires the :ref:`bluetooth_mesh_sensor_server` sample application, programmed on a separate development kit and configured according to mesh sensor sample's :ref:`testing guide <bluetooth_mesh_sensor_server_testing>`.

 User interface
 **************